magento/pwa-studio/README.md

 1. Clone the repository
 2. Navigate to the root of the repository from the command line
 3. Run `npm install`
+4. Watch the bootstrapping take place.
+5. To run the Venia theme development experience, with hot-reloading and concurrent Buildpack/Peregrine rebuilds, run `npm run watch:venia` from package root.

 ## Things not to do